Marco Romanato (PhD candidate)

 Marco Romanato completed his Bachelor’s degree in Biomedical Engineering and got his Master’s degree in Bioengineering at University of Padua with a work titled “Model-Based estimation of musculoskeletal forces during locomotion in individuals with parkinson’s disease” in 2018.
 The Master’s thesis project was carried on during the Erasmus+ traineeship program in Enschede, in collaboration with University of Twente (NDL), supervised by the kind attention both of Massimo Sartori (UT) and Zimi Sawacha (UNIPD).
 During his Master’s study he participated the Erasmus+ study program in Reykjavik, at the Reykjavik University from January 2017 to May 2017.

-He is currently a PhD student of the XXXV cycle at the PhD School on Information Engineering, curricula of Bioengineering, at the University of Padua (Parkinson’s Disease rehabilitation: an EMG-informed neuromusculoskeletal model to drive exoskeleton treatments).
+He is currently a PhD student of the XXXV cycle at the PhD School on Information Engineering, curricula of Bioengineering, at the University of Padua (Characterization of motor control in Parkinson’s disease: a translational electromyography-informed modeling approach).

 His research activities mainly regard the analysis of gait alterations in people affected by Parkinson’s Disease, the instrumental evaluation of different rehabilitations techniques in this population in collaboration with the Fresco Parkinson center of Villa Margherita in Vicenza (ITA), and the modeling of the lower limb joints.